HiddeKanger/SCINet/exp/reprod/README.md

 # Running the experiments

 In order to run the experiments, make sure to use an environment in which Tensorflow 2.x is installed.
 Running can be done by executing
 "python experiment_X.py" from the command line.
+If you want to run experiments for 150 epochs make sure that 'patience' is turned off in the train_scinet function in the train_scinet.py file in the base folder.